-Why Leslie Mann Wanted Her ‘Welcome To Marwen’ Doll To Be Sexualized
+Why Leslie Mann Actually Wanted Her ‘Welcome To Marwen’ Doll To Be Sexualized

 Most of the women in Welcome to Marwen (out Dec.
 21) are recreated in animated doll form, and the doll of Leslie Mann's character in particular looks like the epitome of a typical male fantasy.
 As moving as it is watching the film, written and directed by Robert Zemeckis (Forrest Gump), there were certain times that I found myself thinking, "Here we go.
 Another man's idea of what a sexy woman should look like."
 But sitting down with the actor ahead of the film's premiere, I learned why Leslie Mann actually wanted her Welcome to Marwen doll to be sexualized.